allegro/allegro.tech/_posts/2017-07-24-golang-slices-gotcha.md

 }
 ```

-The bug is not easy to hit and probably thats why it wasn’t covered in tests
+The bug is not easy to hit and probably that's why it wasn’t covered in tests
 and nobody reported it before.
 To reproduce it, an application must have at least two ports with different tags on each.
 When `commonTags` size is power of two it worked but in other case — it didn’t.